Lifestyle

 Thiruvannamalai is my hometown.
 There’s a beautiful mountain behind our house; it’s called Mount Arunachala.
 When I see it, I feel infinitesimal….
 Sometimes these feelings are difficult to describe in words, but I always feel special when I’m there.
 What I like are these kinds of elements — the aura and vibrations of the land which invite you; it’s very difficult to sense this everywhere.

-It’s a sacred land, so people often go for the full moon day to walk around the mountain, but I wouldn’t recommend visiting then to experience Thiruvannamalai for the first time.
-There’s also a beautiful Arunachala temple, and it’s one of the element temples — fire belongs to Thiruvannamalai.
+It’s a sacred land, so people often visit during the full moon day to walk around the mountain, but I wouldn’t recommend visiting them to experience Thiruvannamalai for the first time.
+There’s a beautiful Arunachala temple, and it’s one of the element temples — fire belongs to Thiruvannamalai.
 There is also the Ramana Maharshi ashram.

-Whenever a piece of work leaves from the studio, I feel like that’s the saddest day for me.
+Whenever a piece of work leaves the studio, I feel like that’s the saddest day for me.
 I feel very empty when that happens.
 But when I am home, I don’t feel that emptiness….
-Just being at home and walking around the mountain or going to the ashram and seeing unknown people is enough.
+Just being at home, and walking around the mountain or going to the ashram and seeing unknown people, is enough.
 In fact, I have very few friends in Thiruvannamalai.
 We live in the foothills of the mountain, and whenever I go up to the terrace, I can see it.
-So, you come back to the city with that emptiness fulfilled, and then the entire sense and mood and everything shifts.
+I come back to the city with that emptiness fulfilled and a mood shift.

 BENGALURU TO THE NILGIRIS